Willy Rudolf Foerster: Arrest

-Because of his strong opposition against NS policy and anti-Semitism he, his Japanese wife, and several employees were arrested on 24 May 1943 by the Japanese Kenpeitai at the instigation of German authorities, who fraudulently denounced him as a "Soviet spy".
+Because of his strong opposition against National Socialist policies and anti-Semitism he, his Japanese wife Hideko Foerster, and several employees were arrested on 24 May 1943 by the Japanese Kenpeitai at the instigation of German authorities, who fraudulently denounced him as a "Soviet spy".
 Foerster was tortured (also by Josef Meisinger) and forced to sell his factory to a Japanese company.
 He was imprisoned for more than a year and released on 13 June 1944.
 Foerster was acquitted on being a "spy" by a Japanese court, but he was sentenced on probation i. a. because of anti-war propaganda and stirring up the public.
 Some days later he was placed under house arrest.

 On 17 May 1945, Foerster was arrested again as an "anti-Nazi" element, at the instigation of Meisinger.
 Together with Jews from Germany and Allied citizens (e. g.
 Catholic nuns) he was interned at Tokyo Koishikawa.
 Foerster was elected spokesman and supplied the detainees with additional food rations, which he purchased with the help of a German woman, who was married to an Indian citizen.
 At the time of the great bombing of Tokyo, during the night of 25 to 26 May 1945, it was largely thanks to him that the inmates left the camp alive.
 Foerster disarmed the guard and helped the internees out of the burning house.
 On 15 August 1945, the camp was liberated by American forces.

 Post-war

 Results of SCAP / CIC investigations

 After the war, Foerster and his family lived at Lake Nojiri where he owned a house.
 The Allied forces in Japan carried out extensive investigations.
 Former German diplomats and others were interrogated.
 SCAP-files on Foerster show that interested parties were able to discredit him.
-Internal investigations of the Counter Intelligence Corps (CIC) revealed that Foerster was a sincere "anti-Nazi", who employed Jewish refugees in his company and was therefore regarded as "persona non grata" by German NS authorities.
+Internal investigations of the Counter Intelligence Corps (CIC) revealed that Foerster was a sincere "anti-Nazi", who employed Jewish refugees in his company and was therefore regarded as "persona non grata" by German authorities.
 It was determined that Foerster was accused of anti-war propaganda, arrested twice as "anti-Nazi", and that he was denounced by the "Butcher of Warsaw", Josef Meisinger, to Japanese authorities.